sabogal/sabogal/README.md

 <br>

-- A passionate Backend-end developer
+- 🔧 A passionate Back-End developer
-- Currently pursuing a degree in Systems Engineering
+- 🎓 Currently pursuing a degree in Systems Engineering
-- Graduate of a technical program in software development
+- 📜 Graduate of a technical program in software development
-- Passionate about system architecture, APIs, and clean scalable code
+- 🧠 Passionate about system architecture, APIs, and clean scalable code
-- I constantly explore new technologies, tools, and dev practices
+- 🚀 I constantly explore new technologies, tools, and dev practices
-- Experienced with Django, Flask, .NET, React, and more
+- 🛠️ Experienced with Django, Flask, .NET, React, and more

 <br><br>